apache/incubator-streampark-website/docs/user-guide/dockerDeployment.md

 To start the service with docker-compose, you need to install [docker-compose](https://docs.docker.com/compose/install/)，first, the link is available for Mac, Linux, Windows.

-After installing docker-compose, we need to modify some of the configurations to better experience the StreamX service, we need to configure at least 4GB of memory.
+After installing docker-compose, we need to modify some of the configurations to better experience the StreamPark service, we need to configure at least 4GB of memory.

     Mac：Click Docker Desktop -> Preferences -> Resources -> Memory modified it
     Windows Docker Desktop：